Managing ADHD Impulsivity: Strategies And Coping Skills

 Is ADHD impulsivity interfering with your daily life?

-What is ADHD impulsivity?
+What is attention deficit hyperactivity disorder or ADHD impulsivity?

 One key symptom of ADHD may be impulsive behavior.
 In general, impulsive behavior occurs in the brain and refers to making decisions quickly without taking enough time to think about the consequences.
 It can also involve acting spontaneously or making life choices without planning for the future.
 For example, an impulsive child may blurt something out in class or run across a street without looking for cars, or an adult may quit their job on a whim.